How to make an Eight Strand Plaited Loaf...

 Instructions

-- Put the strong white bread flour in a bowl.
-Add the salt and yeast on separate sides of the bowl.
-Mix together
+- Put the strong white bread flour in a large mixing bowl or the bowl of your stand mixer.
+Add the salt and yeast on separate sides of the bowl (if you pour the salt directly on the yeast it can stop it from working).
+Then stir them together

-- Chop off any strands that are too long and tuck the end under to neaten it up.
-Put it onto a lined baking tray, cover it loosely with cling film and leave it to prove again for 1 hour
+- Chop off any strands that are too long and/or tuck the ends under to neaten it up.
+Put the plaited bread onto a lined baking tray, cover it loosely with lightly oiled cling film and leave it to rise again for 1 hour

-- Bake it on 200C/400F/Gas Mark 6 for 25 minutes until it is golden and sounds hollow when you tap the bottom
+- Bake it for 25 minutes until it is golden and sounds hollow when you tap the bottom

 Jenny